yokhaldi/SplunkToSentinel/README.md

 Add-on Installation in Splunk Enterprise

-First download the Azure-Sentinel-add-on-1.0.2 Add-on from Splunk base which allows you to ingest Splunk logs from.
+First download the Azure-Sentinel-add-on-1.0.2 Add-on from here https://github.com/yokhaldi/SplunkToSentinel/blob/main/Azure-Sentinel-add-on-1.0.2.tgz which allows you to ingest Splunk logs from.
 Use the following steps to install the app in Splunk.

 Login with provided login credentials (username / password) during the installation of Splunk.